Shubh-Nisar/CSC510-G2/proj1/Part3.md

 #### 1. Disorganized File System
 <ul>
-  <li>The disorganized backend file system, including routes, controllers, and middleware, hindered code maintenance.</li>
+  <li>The disorganized backend file system, including routes, controllers, and middleware, hindered code maintenance.
+It makes it difficult for new developers to understand the codebase.</li>

   <li>In Project2, we will restructure the backend file system to provide clear separation of routes, controllers, and middleware.
 This will enhance code readability and maintainability.</li>
 </ul>